 There is a biology to composting, and understanding it will lead to healthy compost.
 The speaker for this session will review the different types of compost systems you can set at home and offer guidelines for compost maintenance.

-Learn to grow your own plants from seed and transplant them for a successful garden!
-Hannah Traggis will present a timeline for starting vegetables and ornamental plants, and review the the materials and supplies you will need to grow from seed.
+Growing plants from seed can be both fun and challenging.
+The speaker in this session will review the timeline for starting vegetable and ornamental plants, as well as review the the materials and supplies you will need to grow from seed.